Close Close

 Christopher D. Hankenson, “Long-Eared Epic: Watership Down and Questions of Readership.”

-Theses Completed
+Theses and Manuscripts Completed

 Leah Coppola, “Gender-as-Rhetoric: The Rhetorical Complexity of Transgender Identity and the Challenge to Performativity in Redefining Realness and Tomorrow Will Be Different.”
 Spring 2023.
 Distinction.